Halay: History

+In Azerbaijan, Yalli goes by region, and is most commonly danced in Nakhchivan and by the Yeraz community of Armenia.
+In Nakhchivan, it is accompanied by Zurna and Davul, but anywhere else in Azerbaijan, it is most commonly danced with the Qoltuq nagara and Zurna.
+Some popular forms of Yallı are Kochari, Tanzara and Aghbaba Yallı.
+In Azerbaijan itself without Nakhchivan, Yallı is either forgotten or not danced completely.
+However, it is being revived and taught in dance schools.
+The two regions with most Yallı danced other than Nakhchivan would be Shamkir and Yevlakh, the reason being that the first wave of Azerbaijanis from Armenia came to Azerbaijan, most went to those regions.
+The most famous one, which has three forms in Azerbaijan, is Köçəri, which goes by the Nakhchivan, Iranian Azerbaijan and the Yeraz form.
+Yallı has had a presence in Azerbaijan for a long period of time, given the fact that there are Petroglyphs, which date back around 4,500 years, in the Gobustan National Park.
+Yallı is danced in some parties but majority of weddings perform it, with the people forming a circle around the Groom and Bride.
+This goes for Azerbaijanis, Kurds in Azerbaijan, Iranian Azerbaijanis, the Yeraz and people from Nakhchivan.
+Yallı is a part of Azerbaijani music and dance, and it's teaching goes back to around the 1930s.
+Yallı is an important dance for the Azerbaijani people and ethnic groups residing in Azerbaijan.

 Etymology

 Halay comes from the Turkish word alay, meaning “group”, “crowd”, or "celebration", and in this context, "a large number of people gathered together for a ceremony or demonstration".
 The Turkish alay originates from the Byzantine Greek term alágion (αλάγιον).

-An alternate etyomology has been proposed by Sevan Nişanyan in his Etymological Dictionary of Contemporary Turkish suggesting that halay originates from the Kurdish (Kurmanji) word hildan, meaning "to lift".
+An alternate etymology has been proposed by Sevan Nişanyan in his Etymological Dictionary of Contemporary Turkish suggesting that halay originates from the Kurdish (Kurmanji) word hildan, meaning "to lift".
 However, on 24 July 2022, Nişanyan put doubt on this revealing that he doesn't know the origin of the word.

 Although commonly known by its Turkish name halay, this category of folk dance is also referred to by different names among other ethnic groups in Turkey: govend or dîlan in Kurdish, ḥiggā (ܚܓܐ) in Syriac, yallı in Azerbaijani, and šurǰpar (Շուրջպար) in Armenian.